ChasinSpin/SkyPilot/pifinder/README.md

 ## Alignment (if needed)

 * Put a bright star in the center of the eyepiece
-* On "Chart" Screen, press the action button (looks like a STOP symbol, bottom right hand corner of the keypad), and select the same star by pressing the correct number that matches the star
+* On "Camera" Screen, press the action button (looks like a STOP symbol, bottom right hand corner of the keypad), and select the same star by pressing the correct number that matches the star.
+The C14 and PiFinder axis are now aligned

 ## Connecting Via Sky Safari 7 (Plus or Pro) and selecting target

-* Connect to the Wifi PiFinderAP (there's no password)
+* Connect to the Wifi PiFinderAP (there's no password).
+Note: Androids often need you to wait until a popup appears for the network confirming connection to a network without internet
 * Click Scope and Connect in Sky Safari
-* Select target and click Goto
+* Make sure "Lock" is on, so that the screen automatically updates to the telescope position
-* PiFinder comes up with a "Push", press the right arrow on the PiFinder
+* Select target and click Goto.
+PiFinder comes up with a "Push", press the right arrow on the PiFinder.
+Alternatively you can just slew to the target by moving the C14 and watching the current position in SkySafari

 ## Selecting Target on PiFinder Buttons